 Subsurface Utility Engineering (SUE) is a multi-phase process combining civil engineering, surveying, and geophysics.
 SUE involves managing certain risks associated with utility mapping at appropriate quality levels as defined in CI/ASCE 38-02 – The Standard Guideline for the Collection and Depiction of Existing Subsurface Utility Data.
 SUE is an important component of any civil engineering design to prevent change orders, utility damage, and project delays.

 Informing the Design Professional

-We process the survey, including field markings and features, to produce preliminary utility mapping.
-A/I/DATA utilizes professional judgment based on years of field and office experience to determine the most appropriate quality levels for utility mapping.
+Field markings and utility features are surveyed and processed to produce utility mapping.
+A|I|DATA utilizes professional judgment based on years of field and office experience to determine the most appropriate quality levels for utility mapping.
 We then provide you with a map that gives you the information needed to better manage the potential risks associated with existing underground utilities.

 You don’t have to survey your project alone.
 A|I|DATA investigates and maps the critical utility systems in the project area.
 We work with you to determine the most appropriate depiction of each utility line based on field and record data.

 - Quality Level D (QLD) information comes solely from existing utility records.

 - Quality Level C (QLC) information involves surveying visible aboveground utility facilities, such as manholes, valve boxes, posts, etc., and correlating this information with existing utility records.

 - Quality Level B (QLB) information involves the use of surface geophysical techniques to determine the existence and approximate horizontal position of underground utilities.